softserveslayer/mod_4_artist_recommender/README.md

 Python, Numpy, SciPy, Dash, Flask, HTML

 ## Introduction
 We built a Dash integrated Flask App to recommend users a list of 10 musical artists from their pick of a single artist.
 We used data from the RadioFM dataset of play count from 1800 listeners of 17,000 artists.
-Play counts were used to as a metric to build the recommendation system, this is known as an implicate rating.
+Play counts were used as a metric to build the recommendation system, this is known as implicate rating.

 ## Item to Item Recommendation System